View Maria Lopez's Obituary on RecordOnline.com and share memories

 Maria studied at Lehman College and SUNY New Paltz, and was a Teacher Assistant at Orange Ulster BOCES New Windsor Pre-School for more than 25 years.
 She was a member of St. Joseph's Church, New Windsor.

-She is survived by her husband, Rene Bongiorni; children; Matthew Bongiorni of New Windsor, Shantay Brittany Floyd of Newburgh, Levander Floyd and Steven Fredericks of NYC; sister, Meeling Eng; granddaughter Jordyn Renay Thorpe; nieces: Sarah Alston, Sherry William, Milagros Ortega, Laura Perez, Lisa Carabello, Candice Graves; nephews: Paul Bruce Roldan, Vincente Carabello, Rafael Ferrer; predeceased by siblings: Carmen Eng, Mercedes Eng (aka Helen Roldan), Daniel Lopez.
+She is survived by her husband, Rene Bongiorni; children: Matthew Bongiorni of New Windsor, Shantay Brittany Floyd of Newburgh, Levander Floyd and Steven Fredericks of NYC; sister, Meeling Eng; granddaughter, Jordyn Renay Thorpe; nieces: Sarah Alston, Sherry William, Milagros Ortega, Laura Perez, Lisa Carabello, Candice Graves; nephews: Paul Bruce Roldan, Vincente Carabello, Rafael Ferrer; predeceased by siblings: Carmen Eng, Mercedes Eng (aka Helen Roldan), Daniel Lopez.
+Addendum / Maria is also survived by

+sister-in-law: Jeanette Lopez; nieces: Jessica Lopez Schamberg, Danielle Lopez-Agor; brother-in-law, Anthony Bongiorni; sister-in-law, Trenthia Bongiorni; nieces, Shiane Bongiorni and Lasandra Aviles Bongiorni.

 "You have been my reason for living every day of my life and the best mom our children could ever wish for.
 I will love you forever and ever.
 Your Loving Husband, Rene"